yclas/common/README.md

-#  Open Classifieds Common
+#  Yclas Common

 # Description
-Common parts to Open Classifieds projects.
+Common parts to Yclas projects.
 Loaded as a module in /oc/modules/common.

 In includes common helpers, tests, views (that belong to the system), vendors and modules.